sketch-hq/fig2sketch/README.md

 pip install maturin
 ```

-Now, you can proceed to install the performance improcements:
+Now, you can proceed to install the performance improvements:

 ```
 sh scripts/install_patched_orjson.sh